Growing up in a Catholic family comes with a long Christmas list.

 I don’t think I’m alone in the sentiment that Black Friday is a literal nightmare.
 Long lines, huge messes, no parking… it’s something I avoid at all costs.

 This year though, my whole family ventured out and we actually had a blast.
 Instead of going to Target or Best Buy, we went to the small businesses downtown.
-Drinking mimosas, watching my cousins play chess, and taking endless photos of my nephew was all so much better than fighting through the typical crowds or staring at a screen in my room, mindlessly buying gifts in silence.
+Drinking mimosas, watching my cousins play chess, and taking endless photos of my nephew were all so much better than fighting through the typical crowds or staring at a screen in my room, mindlessly buying gifts in silence.

 Where to Start Your Small Christmas Shopping in Dayton